ProShares - Ultra MidCap400 (MVV)

 - Performance can deviate from the 2x target due to compounding.

-- Ongoing: High expense ratio reduces overall returns.
+- High expense ratio reduces overall returns.

 - Increased Market Volatility: Periods of heightened market volatility can create opportunities for MVV to generate amplified returns.
 As the S&P MidCap 400 experiences larger daily swings, the 2x leverage factor can lead to substantial gains for investors who correctly predict the market's direction.
 This is particularly relevant in the current economic climate, where uncertainty and geopolitical events are contributing to market fluctuations.
 However, increased volatility also increases the risk of significant losses.